 My guest blogger writes a letter to her mom.
 She is working through How to Separate the Good Mom from the Bad Mom.
 Her path of healing has been long and arduous.
 She is wading through the good memories and the bad.
 Right now, sadly, bad memories are more prevalent.
 I pray that one day, she will remember the good memories she had with her mom.
 Somehow, someway, it makes the bad memories more bearable.

 My Dearest Mother,

-My Dearest Mother, you have caused me so much pain for the past ten years of my life.
+My Dearest Mother, you have caused me so much pain for the past ten years.
 I cannot count how many times I have laid in bed at night and cried because of you.
 Sadly, I have cried because I was not good enough for you.
-I have cried because at the times I have needed you most, you were not here.
-Also, I have cried because when I have had a hard day at work or school, I cannot call you.
-It is so frustrating to me that you are so thickheaded that you cannot see what you did wrong.
-I have written you numerous letters in hopes that they would somehow reach you, and you would come to your senses.
+I have cried because, at times, I have needed you most, but you were not here.
+Also, I have cried because I cannot call you when I have had a hard day at work or school.
+It is frustrating that you are so thickheaded that you cannot see what you did wrong.
+I have written you numerous letters hoping they would somehow reach you and you would come to your senses.

 Spoiler alert, you have not.